 A checklist tool for behavioral healthcare leadership teams adopting value-based care As your organization adapts to changing payment models and an increased focus on outcomes, you know the transition to managed care is complex.
 Successful adoption of value-based care and new payment models requires a team-based approach.
 This tool outlines the key responsibilities and roles […]Learn More

 Assessing your technology’s capacity to handle the increasing demands of managed care is a smart move.
 Managed care requires quality measurement and improvement, performance trend analysis, and sophisticated integration between clinical, billing, and administrative work.
-Fill out the form to download our managed care tech readiness checklist and assess your organization’s technological readiness for the […]Learn More
+This tool will help you assess your organization’s technological readiness for the demands of a managed care world.
+Fill out […]Learn More

 Finance’s role in value-based care How do you create greater financial predictability for your agency in a value-based care environment?
 Billing and finance managers are being asked to manage the financial health of their organizations with less revenue predictability amidst much more complex payment models.
 In a fee-for-service payment model, the equation was predictable: staff […]Learn More